Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

-- Research on other human brain decryption capabilities (like Visual Cryptography, audio cryptography, etc..): the long term Goal is to increase our capabilities to descriminate real humans from bots with IA capabilities. [ Review of the use of human senses and capabilities in cryptography](https://www.sciencedirect.com/science/article/pii/S1574013720304408)
+- Research on other human brain decryption capabilities (like Visual Cryptography, audio cryptography, etc..): the long term Goal is to increase our capabilities to discriminate real humans from bots with IA capabilities. [ Review of the use of human senses and capabilities in cryptography](https://www.sciencedirect.com/science/article/pii/S1574013720304408)

 ## Additional Information :heavy_plus_sign: